slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Privacy is power.
 What people don’t know they can’t ruin.

-News are the first draft of History but he human brain was not designed to process all of the world’s emergencies in realtime.
-Journalism is now activism.
-It’s the only way to get eyeballs.
-Media companies harvest your attention and transform it into revenue.
+News is the first draft of history, but the human brain isn’t designed to process every global emergency in real time.
+Modern journalism is activism, it’s the only way to capture eyeballs.
+Media companies harvest attention and convert it into revenue.

 > *"Your job is to get your audience to care about your obsessions."
 -- Martin Scorsese [1942]*